Blog details

 Attack Pattern

-I am the Chief Technology Office at Attack Pattern and have a lot of interest in this company and it’s products such as Sticker Tales doing well.
+I was previously the Chief Technology Officer at Attack Pattern and had a lot of interest in this company and its products such as Sticker Tales doing well at that time.
+I left in June 2014 and do not have any financial ties with the company.

 Netflix

 I was a Senior Software Engineer at Netflix between August 2011 and September 2012.
 I have not written about Netflix or any articles relating to my employment here.
-I hold Netflix stock options.
+I held Netflix stock options from August 2011 exercising them in September 2013.

 Microsoft

 From May 2008 to July 2011 I was a full-time paid Software Development Engineer at Microsoft initially on the Object and Entity Frameworks Team (working on LINQ to SQL, Entity Framework and Code First) and then from March 2010 at Xbox LIVE working on the web marketplace.
-I own Microsoft stock and participated in their corporate employee discount programs with other organisations I mention on this blog including Apple and AT&T.
+I owned Microsoft stock until April 2015 and participated in their corporate employee discount programs with other organizations I mention on this blog including Apple and AT&T.

 My role at Microsoft did not include blogging and Microsoft is not involved with the content of this blog other than when I have personally sought technical details (LINQ to SQL changes for 4.0) or a wording review (Future of LINQ to SQL) from my team.
 A draft about the features I personally want in LINQ to SQL was abandoned when a team member drew my attention to the likely chance that people would construe this as future direction given my position at that time.